GruberMarkus/Export-RecipientPermissions/docs/README.md

 }
 ```
 # 2. FAQ
 ## 2.1.
+Which permissions are required?
+Export-RecipientPermissions uses the following Exchange PowerShell cmdlets:
+- '`Get-DistributionGroup`'
+- '`Get-DynamicDistributionGroup`'
+- '`Get-Mailbox`'
+- '`Get-MailboxFolderPermission`'
+- '`Get-MailboxFolderStatistics`'
+- '`Get-MailboxPermission`'
+- '`Get-MailPublicFolder`'
+- '`Get-Publicfolder`'
+- '`Get-PublicFolderClientPermission`'
+- '`Get-Recipient`'
+- '`Get-RecipientPermission`'
+- '`Get-SecurityPrincipal`'
+- '`Get-UnifiedGroup`'

+In on-premises environments, membership in the Exchange management role group 'View-Only Organization Management' is sufficient.

+In Exchange Online, the Exchange management role group 'View-Only Organization Management' (which contains the Azure AD role group 'Global Reader' per default) is not sufficient, as - for an unkown reason - the cmdlet '`Get-RecipientPermission`' is not included this management role group.
+'`Get-RecipientPermission`' is included in the management role groups 'Recipient Management' and 'Organization Management' per default.

+In both environments, a tailored custom management role group with the required permissions and recipient restrictions can be created.
+## 2.2.
+Can the script resolve permissions granted to a group to it's individual members?
+No, Export-RecipientPermissions does not resolve trustee groups to their individual members.

+Yes, it is technically possible and the main code for it has already been written and is actively used by <a href="https://github.com/GruberMarkus/Set-OutlookSignatures" target="_blank">Set-OutlookSignatures</a>.

+It works well in Set-OutlookSignatures, because querying and caching group membership is restricted to the number of mailboxes a user has configured in Outlook, which is usually very low.

+The code does not work well in Export-RecipientPermissions, where the number of the groups to query and cache is much higher.
+It works in very small (test) environments, but is not suited for even the smallest medium environments.

+Resolving group membership will not be implemented in Export-RecipientPermissions until the following problem can be solved: Query members every time the script comes across a group - or cache all the direct and indirect memberships?
+- Both approaches work in very small environments, but are not suited even for the smallest medium environments:
+- The 'query every time' approach is wasteful on time, network and Exchange/AD resources.
+- The 'cache memberships' approach very fast requires lots and lots of RAM.
+## 2.3.
 Where can I find the changelog?
 The changelog is located in the `'.\docs'` folder, along with other documents related to Set-OutlookSignatures.
-## 2.2.
+## 2.4.
 How can I contribute, propose a new feature or file a bug?
 If you have an idea for a new feature or have found a problem, please <a href="https://github.com/GruberMarkus/Set-OutlookSignatures/issues" target="_blank">create an issue on GitHub</a>.

 If you want to contribute code, please have a look at `'.\docs\CONTRIBUTING'` for a rough overview of the proposed process.
-## 2.3.
+## 2.5.
 How can I get more script output for troubleshooting?
 Start the script with the '-verbose' parameter to get the maximum output for troubleshooting.
-## 2.4.
+## 2.6.
 A permission is reported, but the trustee details (primary SMTP address etc.) are empty
 When excluding a bug in the script, there are three possible reasons why a trustee does not have details like a primary SMTP address in the result file:
 - The trustee is a valid Active Directory object, but not a valid Exchange recipient.
 Examples: 'NT AUTHORITY\SELF', 'Domain Admins', 'Enterprise Admins'